LANCommander/LANCommander/README.md

 ```

 All config files are available from `/config`.
 This include any archive uploads for games.
 Many of these paths can be changed under Settings if you wish to add additional volume mappings.

+### SteamCMD Support
+The Docker image supports optional SteamCMD installation.
+To enable this feature, set the `STEAMCMD=1` environment variable in your docker-compose.yml file.
+When enabled, SteamCMD will be installed in `/home/steam/steamcmd` and made available as `steamcmd` command.

 _Note: The Docker image runs the Linux build and features such as server management may be limited._